Skip to main content Skip to footer

 5. Meditate or practice breathwork

-For some people, breathwork might be a better fit than meditating.
-Practicing breathwork in the morning can help alleviate stress and make you feel more energized.
+For some people, breathwork might be a stronger fit than meditating.
+Practicing breathwork in the morning can calm your stress and make you feel more energized.
 There are different breathing techniques you can use, so finding the right one for you and practicing it every morning can get you into a solid routine.

 6. Plan out your day before it starts